 - In the right pane, the value in the Intended Purpose column for this certificate must be Server Authentication.

 - In the right pane, the value in the Issued To column must be the server name.

 - Double-click the certificate, and then determine whether the certificate meets the following requirements:

-You have a private key that corresponds to this certificate.
+- On the General tab, you receive the following message: You have a private key that corresponds to this certificate.

 - On the Details tab, the value for the Subject field must be server name.